Head Tube Reaming and Facing

 - Clean the bike of cutting fluid and clean cutting tools.
 Do not use compressed air to clean cutting tools or bike.

 There are now available headset cups have a relatively long insertion into the headtube.
-The headtube may require further reaming to allow these headset to fit.
+The headtube may require further reaming to allow these headsets to fit.
 The 769 Head Tube Reamer Extension will allow for reaming down to just over one-inch (26mm).
 Check with frame manufacturer if in doubt about frame integrity.

 Internal Headset Machining